Patternslib/Patterns/docs/developer/styleguide.md

         _onClick: function mypatternOnClick(e) { }
     };

 ## Custom events

+Note: Try to use JavaScript events, event handlers and event listeners.

 A pattern can send custom events for either internal purposes, or as a hook for third party javascript.
 Since IE8 is still supported